php-fig/fig-standards/bylaws/004-psr-workflow.md

 ### 2.4 Accepted

-If the acceptance vote passes, then the proposal officially becomes a PSR.
-At this point, it is assigned a PSR number by incrementing the previous PSR number.
+If the acceptance vote passes, then the proposal officially becomes an accepted PSR.
 The proposal itself is moved from `/proposed` to `/accepted` by a PHP-FIG member with GitHub access and prefixed with its PSR number, such as "PSR-4-autoloader.md".
 Comments must be removed from this document, but a copy of the commented proposal must be kept in `/accepted/meta`, bearing the suffix "-commented" (e.g. "PSR-4-autoloader-commented.md").
 The commented version can be used to interpret the rules of the PSR in case of doubt.

 > Reason for having both a commented PSR and a meta document:
 >